-"Yo-Yo" Fishing for Yellowtail using Iron Jigs - popular local lures and style of fishing pioneered on Southern California Fishing Boats
+"Yo-Yo" Fish for Yellowtail using Iron Jigs - popular local lures and style of fishing pioneered on Southern California Fishing Boats

+How to "Yo-Yo" heavy iron is what this article focuses on and one of my favorite techniques to catch Yellowtail when they are deep feeding on clam beds, spawning squid or whatever else they eat year round.
 Yellowtail can be caught year round off San Diego and most Southern California with big game spring "mossbacks" Yellowtail making a show with the squid spawn typically around Mid-March.
-One thing I love about this great sport is either there is always some new tip or skill to learn or to improve on the knowledge you already have.
-How to "Yo-Yo" heavy iron is what this article focuses on and one of my favorite techniques to catch Yellowtail when they are deep feeding on clam beds, spawning squid or whatever else they eat year round.
+One thing I love about this great sport is either there is always some new tip or skill to learn or to improve on the knowledge you already have and the Yellowtail season can vary year to year as we've found now in January 2015 the 2014 bite that never quit.

 Must have knowledge in any fisherman's skill arsenal is knowing how to fish the iron, both the light surface and heavy deep water varieties.
 My favorite colors are in the photo's above.
 Scrambled Egg, Green variations, Blue and White, Blue and Chrome and Mackerel?Chrome are a few favorites although the chrome variation can attract too many Barracuda when they are thick and Yellowtail are in the mix or lurking below the schooling Barracuda in a chum-line feeding frenzy.
 All white for when White Sea bass are on the chew.

 When the Yellowtail bite is hot, especially early season big "home guard" variety most popular on the local 3/4 day sportfishing vessels, it's important to know how to "yo-yo" iron (weighted metal lures casted or dropped and retrieved).
 This is must have knowledge and skill for those days when the explosive Yellows show and all they are biting is deep yo-yo's.